 5-3.
-Connecting to Fitting/Removal Port
+Connecting to Chuck/Unchuck Port

-Connect the solenoid valve to the "CHUCK" port and "UNCHUCK" port of the fitting/removal mechanism.
+Connect the single-acting 4-way solenoid valve with the "CHUCK" and "UNCHUCK" ports of the chuck/unchuck mechanism.
 The constant pressure line (with the valve not energized) must always be connected with the "CHUCK" port to maintain coupling of the chuck/unchuck port in the event of power failure.

-Be sure to shut off the power supply, air, water and hydraulic power before starting the work. •Be sure to connect chuck (CH) and unchuck (UN) tubes properly.
-Otherwise the tool may fall off. •Mark the chuck (CH) and unchuck (UN) tubes accordingly. •Securely insert the tubes to the end to prevent accidental disconnection. •Do not manually switch the air supply without an absolute need to do so.
-Leave the "UNCHUCK" port opened without plugging even when chuck/unchuck is not to be performed (in a coupled state only).
+Be sure to shut off the power supply, air, water and hydraulic power before starting the work.

+- •Be sure to connect chuck (CH) and unchuck (UN) tubes properly.
+Otherwise the tool may fall off. - •Mark the chuck (CH) and unchuck (UN) tubes accordingly. - •Securely insert the tubes to the end to prevent disconnection. - •Do not manually switch the air supply without an absolute need to do so.

+WARNING Leave the "UNCHUCK" port opened without plugging even when chuck/unchuck is not to be performed (in a coupled state only).
 Also, be sure to pressurize the "CHUCK" port when using it.
-Otherwise, it may fall off. \rm DANGER About air piping for ATC driving: ATC has a fail-safe mechanism to prevent the tool side from falling even when air pressure is unexpectedly decreased.
-However, the air piping for ATC driving requires proper selection and arrangement of solenoid valve to prevent air from flowing into the "unchuck" side even when the valve is electrically turned OFF. - Do not use any three-position, closed-center type solenoid valve.
+Otherwise, it may fall off.

+About air piping for ATC driving:

+ATC has a fail-safe mechanism to prevent the tool side from falling even when air pressure is unexpectedly decreased.
+However, the air piping for ATC driving requires proper selection and arrangement of solenoid valve to prevent air from flowing into the "unchuck" side even when the valve is electrically turned OFF.

+- Do not use any three-position, closed-center type solenoid valve.
 The chucked state cannot be maintained with the power supply turned OFF, which may result in falling. - Do not share an exhaust port with other equipment.
 Otherwise, the chucked state cannot be maintained due to wrap-around back pressure, which may result in falling. - Do not branch the air supply to the "CHUCK" port to other equipment.
 Otherwise, the chucked state cannot be maintained due to reduced pressure, which may result in falling.